sammaule/sammaule.github.io/_posts/2019_11_28_Frequent_flyers.md

 P.S.

-There is probably a statical exercise that could be done to infer the distribution of the UK populations flying population from the study results above.
+There is probably a statistical exercise that could be done to infer the UK population's flying distribution from the study results above.
 If I find some time over the holiday period to work out how to do this I may well give it a pop.
 In the meantime it would be excellent if a more detailed study was designed to work out the impact